Milestones/Highlights for the 38th (latest) GST Council

 3. Late fees exemption in GSTR-1 by Amnesty Scheme in the latest GST Council Meeting

 Exemption from late payment fees for the GSTR-1 for tax periods between July 17 and November 19 was discussed in the latest GST council meeting and if it is filed before January 10, 2020, the late fee will be waived off.
-If the taxpayer has not yet submitted for more than two consecutive tax periods, their e-bill will be obstructed
+If the taxpayer has not yet submitted for more than two consecutive tax periods, their e-bill will be obstructed for generation.

 4. Standard Operating Procedures (SOP) if GSTR-3B is not filled specified for taxpayers